discretize/discretize-guides/fractals/twilight-oasis/index.md

 ## "Storm the Rooftops!"
 <Grid>
 <Column>
 Now that you're awakened, you gain access to a new special action skill which launches you high into the air and breaks <Control name="stun"/>.
 It doesn't have a cooldown out of combat so do not get infight during skips if possible.

-Any skill that requires you to stand still, can be cast during this jump, as long as you do not move in any direction (<Skill id="5501" text="false"/> and similar skills).
+It can also be used to jump while casting any skill that requires you to stand still otherwise, as long as you do not move in any direction (<Skill id="5501" profession="elementalist"/> and similar skills).

 Jump up to the roof on the right-hand side and kill the three Sandbinders on the roofs.
 The first two are copies of the Sandbinder you fought at the beginning, the third one also uses Dwayna's *Lightning Storm* (strafe sideways from allies to avoid it).